alk1316/Capstone_BrainsStation_SAP_InventoryLevel/README.md

 <h2 id="dataset">Dataset</h2>

-The dataset consists of sales opportunities data from SAP Business One USA Demo Database.
-The following query extracts the required information from the system:
+The dataset consists of sales data from the **SAP Business One USA demo database**.
+Below is a query and table that describes the fields used in the invoice query, providing detailed information about each column, its purpose, and the table it originates from.

-sql - HANA database
-Copy code

-**Table OOPR Opportunity Header:**
 ```
 SELECT
     T0."DocEntry",  -- Internal Id Invoice